christianlarsen/dspf-edit/README.md

 ### 0.2.0
 - New feat: Add constants in relative position to another on screen.

+### 0.2.1
+- New feat: Fill constants with characters.

 ---

 💬 **Feedback is welcome!** Please leave a comment, open an issue, and enjoy using DSPF-edit.